Coreopsis 'Zagreb' Description

 New!
-Coreopsis Zagreb is that ideal low growing groundcover with bright yellow blooms that go on from summer-frost
+Coreopsis Zagreb is an ideal low growing groundcover with bright yellow blooms that go on from summer-frost!

 Zagreb is a clump forming hybrid.
 Hundreds of showy 2" single golden yellow daisy-like blooms on top of healthy, mid green threadleaf foliage.
 Easy to grow and tolerant of heat, humidity and drought.

 At only 8-10" tall, it will grow to an impressive 18" wide!
-Ideal for containers, edging, or in front of the border!
+Ideal for containers, edging, or in front of a border!